mlungiseleli-notshokovu/Tribute-Page/README.md

 # Tribute-Page
-Paying tribute to the MOST INCREDIBLE actress, Lupita N'yongo.
+Paying tribute to the MOST INCREDIBLE actress, Lupita Nyong'o.
 I made this a year ago on Codepen, but now moving it to github.